Deep learning with missing data: Introduction

 Missing data has been an active research topic in statistics for several decades, but is currently undergoing a renaissance for two main reasons.
 First, as already mentioned, missing values are ubiquitous in large datasets, and, unlike for other forms of data corruption, many statistical learning algorithms cannot be applied until the missingness is handled appropriately.
 Second, and somewhat related, the complexity of modern data demands new models for missingness and new inferential methods with appropriate guarantees on their performance \citep{berrett2023optimal,ma2024estimation}.
 It has long been recognised that the MCAR assumption is unrealistic for many practical applications.
 On the other hand, modern data generating mechanisms can often only be adequately described by high- or infinite-dimensional parameter spaces.
 In such settings, missingness models such as Missing At Random (MAR) that are predicated on the correctness of low-dimensional parametric models fitted using maximum likelihood may be inappropriate.

 For regression problems with missing covariates, one widely used general strategy is \emph{impute-then-regress}, i.e.~we first impute the missing data and then treat the imputed dataset as complete to train a regression algorithm.
 Many imputation algorithms have been proposed under MCAR or MAR assumptions, such as MissForest imputation \citep{stekhoven2012missforest}, MICE \citep{van2011mice}, and methods based on deep learning and generative models \citep{li2019misgan,mattei2019miwae,nazabal2020handling,zhang2025diffputer}.
 If there exists a universally consistent estimator, then under some conditions that still allow MNAR, the impute-then-regress approach leads to asymptotically vanishing excess risk on new covariate vectors as the sample size diverges to infinity \citep{le2021what,josse2024consistency}.
-However, the Bayes regression function, which in this case is the conditional expectation of the response given the imputed covariate vector, is generally discontinuous and hard to learn \citep{le2021what}. \citet{efromovich2011nonparametric} studies orthogonal series methods in univariate nonparametric regression with MAR missingness.
-Other strategies for regression with missing data include augmenting the covariate space with a distinguished point, reflecting a missing value, in relevant coordinates; this can be applied with regression trees or other (non-orthogonally equivariant) methods such as XGBoost \citep{chen2016xgboost}. \citet{twala2008good} propose regression trees with the observation patterns included as covariates, \citet{smieja2018processing} replace neurons in the first hidden layer of a neural network by estimated expected values to handle missing data, while \citet{le2021what} train imputation and regression algorithms simultaneously using neural networks.
+However, the Bayes regression function, which in this case is the conditional expectation of the response given the imputed covariate vector, may be discontinuous and hard to learn \citep{le2021what}.

+\citet{efromovich2011nonparametric} studies orthogonal series methods in univariate nonparametric regression with MAR missingness.
+Other strategies for regression with missing data include augmenting the covariate space with a distinguished point, reflecting a missing value, in relevant coordinates; this can be applied with regression trees or other (non-orthogonally equivariant) methods such as XGBoost and random forests. \citet{twala2008good} propose regression trees with the observation patterns included as covariates, \citet{smieja2018processing} replace neurons in the first hidden layer of a neural network by estimated expected values to handle missing data, while \citet{le2021what} train imputation and regression algorithms simultaneously using neural networks.
+For image data, MisGAN \citep{li2019misgan} imputes missing pixels, while Vision Transformers (ViTs) can naturally handle occlusions through their patch-based representation and attention mechanism \citep{dosovitskiy2021an, bao2022beit, he2022masked}.
 Nevertheless, to the best of our knowledge, our work is the first to provide minimax optimality guarantees for multivariate nonparametric regression with missing data.